Houston's Line of Duty Firefighters

 35th HFD Line of Duty Death

-Entered the Fire Department: October 4, 1951
+Entered the HFD: October 4, 1951

 Assignment: Pipe and Ladderman-Central Fire Station